 What is Botox® Used For?

-Authored by Arash Akhavan, MD, FAAD
+Medically Reviewed by Arash Akhavan, MD, FAAD

-We also invite you to visit our main Botox treatment page to learn about the procedure at our clinic.
+This post gives an in depth background review on Botox for informational purposes.
+If you are ready to book a procedure we invite you to visit our main Botox treatment page to learn about the procedure at our clinic.

 What exactly is Botox anyways?